gloriakim-cs-projects/2020-flutter-Pace-Planet-coding/README.md

 - **Drawback**: As for now, this should be an optional choice due to limited time.
 - **Example**: https://play.google.com/store/apps/details?id=com.companyname.Space_Program

-***BACKUP!
-If I am out of time, proceed with this plan.***
+***PLAN 2: MOST FUN + MANY CHALLENGES + AR***

-**5. VR: Face + Planet / Planet Face**
+**5. AR: Face + Planet / Planet Face**

 recognize the face and change it to one of planets
 - **Requirements:** Unity
-- **Benefits:** VA sounds cool.
-Samll enough to use VA for the first-time.
+- **Benefits:** AR sounds cool.
+Samll enough to use AR for the first-time.
 Sounds fun.
 Use Google Cloud.
 - **Drawbacks:** Similar apps already available

 **9. AR: Seed the Planet**

 Place the seed and it will grow a tree that will bear fruits (planets).
 You can pick the planets and place them around you.
+How to seed the planet?
+You scan your FACE, and you get a seed!
 - **Requirements:** Unity
 - **Benefits:** Sounds fun!
 AR sounds cool.
 Maybe manageable to finish on time.
 - **Drawback:** I have no idea where to start.
 May not be a safe project to finish.

 ### Trashed Ideas